New this week Uninhabitable Acts Read →

 2-week incident governance audit

-Focused engagement to map failure modes, decision custody, and escalation behavior before risk compounds.
+Focused engagement to map failure modes, who decides what, and escalation behavior before risk compounds.

 Duration: 1–3 weeks Pricing: Fixed fee.